Roald Dahl: Death and legacy

 In 2012, Dahl was among the British cultural icons selected by artist Peter Blake to appear in a new version of his most famous artwork—the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album cover—to celebrate the British cultural figures of his life he most admires.
 In 2016 Dahl's enduring popularity was proved by his ranking in Amazon's the top five best-selling children's authors on the online store over the last year, looking at sales in print and on the Kindle store.
 In a 2017 UK poll of the greatest authors, songwriters, artists and photographers, Dahl was named the greatest storyteller of all time, ranking ahead of Dickens, Shakespeare, Rowling and Spielberg.
 In 2017, the airline Norwegian announced Dahl's image would appear on the tail fin one of their Boeing 737-800 aircraft.
 He is one of the company's six "British tail fin heroes", joining Queen singer Freddie Mercury, England World Cup winning captain Bobby Moore, novelist Jane Austen, pioneering pilot Amy Johnson and aviation entrepreneur Freddie Laker.

 In September 2021, Netflix acquired the Roald Dahl Story Company in a deal worth more than £500 million ($686 million).
 A film adaptation of Matilda the Musical was released by Netflix and Sony Pictures Releasing in December 2022, and the cast includes Emma Thompson as Miss Trunchbull.
 The next Dahl adaptation for Netflix, The Wonderful Story of Henry Sugar, was released in September 2023, with its director Wes Anderson also adapting three additional Dahl short stories for Netflix in 2024.
+Netflix released Wonka's the Golden Ticket, a reality TV competition series based on the 1971 film, in September 2026.